Up Pompeii!: DVD release

 For many years, no complete home video release had been undertaken due to the nature of the videotape master materials.
 Like many television series of this era, most of the original videotapes were wiped.

 In the late 1970s, missing episodes of Up Pompeii! were found in the Canadian Broadcasting Corporation (CBC) archive.
 Because of the differences in international broadcasting, these copies had been converted to the North American NTSC television standard, and so one chunk of the series remained in its native PAL format, but the majority were found in a poorly-converted (dating long before digital conversion methods) NTSC state.
 The picture quality of some of the Canadian finds was not high, and so their marketability was severely limited.
 However, six episodes were released on VHS in 1991 by BBC Video.
 These tapes were re-released by Second Sight in 1999, with a small music edit made to the episode featuring Jamus Bondus.

 In 2004–05, through the success of a group of BBC employees' restoration work on similar NTSC-only episodes of Doctor Who, the BBC decided to convert all their NTSC-only productions (as reclaimed from various international stations) back to their original PAL format using a new computer-controlled process, Reverse Standards Conversion.
 A PAL-like, higher-quality image resulted in a more stable picture.
-The new restored masters made their debut on BBC4 in August 2006, and the BBC's DVD distribution arm 2entertain released a brand new Frankie Howerd Collection in mid-September.
+The newly-restored masters made their debut on BBC FOUR in August 2006, and the BBC's DVD distribution arm 2entertain released a box-set of Series 1 and 2 - including the pilot episode - and the 1975 special as well as a brand new Frankie Howerd Collection set in mid-September.

-The collection includes not only both original series of Up Pompeii!, but also the 1975 BBC special Further Up Pompeii! (not to be confused with the 1991 ITV special Further Up Pompeii), the already-released Comedy Greats: Frankie Howerd DVD, and another Howerd series along a similar vein, Then Churchill Said to Me.
+“The Frankie Howerd Collection” set includes not only both original series of Up Pompeii!, but also the 1975 BBC special Further Up Pompeii! (not to be confused with the 1991 ITV special Further Up Pompeii), “The Best of Frankie Howerd” DVD, and another Howerd series along a similar vein, Then Churchill Said to Me.